When it comes to online dating, first messages can prove to be a tricky thing to master. Here are four top tips to get you on your way!

 In search of clarity, we set out on a mission to look beyond the loaded monikers and dubious hype surrounding older woman/younger man relationships.
-Why is it still such a sensational topic and what are the perks (and pitfalls) of entering into partnership where age knows no bounds?
+Why is it still such a sensational topic and what are the perks (and pitfalls) of dating someone older and entering into partnership where age knows no bounds?

 It’s been eight years since Newsweek famously proclaimed 2009 as the year of the cougar.
 The now well-known term wasn’t a reference to the Chinese calendar; rather, it was a bordering-on-crass idiom coined to define 40-plus women with a predilection for younger gentlemen.

 Although the US-based magazine reasoned that the cougar-craze was a fad destined for cultural oblivion, the article offered up an intriguing explanation for the newfound popularity of older woman/younger man relationships.

 According to the piece, the main driving force that brought cougars in from the wilderness was Hollywood.
 Indeed, shows like Sex in the City paint a more sophisticated picture of mature woman’s sexuality.

 On the other hand, the aptly-named Cougar Town bolsters a smuttier stereotype.
 Commenting on the programme’s host – Courtney Cox – San Francisco journalist Jane Ganahl wrote that the producers did a great job of converting the former Friends star into “a hapless, sex-obsessed divorcee who seems to be a mash-up of Mrs. Robinson and Bridget Jones”1.